Maxie Collier Scholars Program

 The project is named for the late Dr. Maxie T. Collier, former Baltimore City Commissioner of Health and practicing psychiatrist.

 Please complete and include the following documents in your application packet:

 - Personal Statement: Responses to three questions on application

 - Signed applicants’ agreement included in application

-- Proof of Maryland residency
+- Proof from the State of Maryland

 - Three submissions addressing your strengths and why you should be selected as a Scholar (TWO submissions from CSU professors and ONE submission from a community person, ex: supervisor, clergy member, volunteer coordinator): Online Recommendation Form